wagtail/wagtail/docs/reference/settings.rst

     WAGTAILAPI_USE_FRONTENDCACHE = True

-Requires ``wagtailfrontendcache`` app to be installed, inidicates the API should use the frontend cache.
+Requires ``wagtailfrontendcache`` app to be installed, indicates the API should use the frontend cache.

 Frontend cache
 ==============

-For full documenation on frontend cache invalidation, including these settings, see :ref:`frontend_cache_purging`.
+For full documentation on frontend cache invalidation, including these settings, see :ref:`frontend_cache_purging`.

 .. code-block:: python